In these terms and conditions, the following expressions have the following meanings:

 "Customer" means the party specified in the Order Form requesting the supply of Software, Equipment and/or Services from Frog;

-"Data Controller" has the meaning given to the term in the Data Protection Act 1998;
+"Data Processor" has the meaning given to it in GDPR Legislation

-"Data Processor" has the meaning given to the term in the Data Protection Act 1998;
+“Data Subject” has the meaning given to it in

 "End User" means the Customer and any other person using the Software as permitted by the Customer;